Lindholmen – modern architecture meets shipyard history

 Lindholmen, Sannegårdshamnen and Eriksberg are located along the Northern banks of the river Göta Älv, between the bridges Göta Älvbron and Älvsborgsbron.

 The ferry takes you straight to Lindholmspiren right in the middle of Lindholmen Science Park, with Gert Wingårdh's futuristic building Kuggen in the spotlight.
-Today, the former shipyard area is part university campus and schools, plus offices in innovation and technology.
+Today, the former shipyard area is abuzz with innovation and technology, housing a mix of university campuses, schools and offices.
 This is also where you find the hotel Radisson Blu Riverside, complete with a rooftop spa deck and the restaurant Cuckoo's Nest, serving both lunch, dinner and brunch.
 Several other restaurants serve weekday lunch and the area is also frequented by foodtrucks.

 Along the harbour front in Eriksberg